mohdasif/mohdasif.github.io/README.md

 - 🔭 I’m currently working on ... getting abs
 - 🌱 I’m currently learning ... communication skills
-- 👯 I’m looking to collaborate on ... anything with business or job
+- 👯 I’m looking to collaborate on ... anything with business
 - 🤔 I’m looking for help with ... relationship advice
 - 💬 Ask me about ... workout and fitness
 - 📫 How to reach me: ... contact page